Office of Special Programs

 Autism Spectrum Disorder (ASD) - information from the National Institute of Health (NIH)

-Red Flags for autism - information from Autism Speaks
+Red Flags for autism - information from the National Institutes of Health

 Video: How is Autism Spectrum Disorder (ASD) diagnosed? - Dr. Peter Faustino on how ASD is diagnosed and whom parents can turn to for help.